 Through following a course on music theory by Christian Ofenbauer at the Mozarteum, she further expanded her theoretical knowledge about arts.

-Now, trans-Art is a known concept which is made accessible for each and everyone through regular events, such as the „do trans-Art“ series.
+Now, trans-Art is a known concept which is made accessible for each and every one through regular events, such as the “do trans-Art“ series.
+This performance series takes place on every second Thursday of each month since July 2016.
 Astrid Rieder also works and performs trans-Art in her studio in Vienna.
-On the Perner Insel (Hallein), in a talk with Maurin Donneaud (French media artist), Astrid Rieder developed the later refined term Composition Graphique Musicale for the resulting art work of a trans-Art performance.
+Since the closing event of the Schmiede 2016, the Composition Graphique Musicale remains as a result after each performance.
+On the Perner Insel (Hallein), in a talk with Maurin Donneaud (French media artist), Astrid Rieder developed the later refined term Composition Graphique.
+After a studio visit of Beatrix Zobl, this name was expanded to Composition Graphique Musicale.